epu-ntua/FITMAN-Anlzer/README.md

 The period during which data are collected may span from the past to the future according to the restrictions imposed by the social media platforms APIs and the user preferences.
 In general, the whole procedure of collecting data is repeated periodically, which eventually affects the system scalability capabilities; the more frequent the crawling process on data and the processing of them is, the less scalable the U-SDA SE becomes.
 By default, Twitter data are updated almost real time, whereas Facebook retrieval runs once a day.

 Upon analyzing the gathered information for every query, Anlzer SE visualizes the topics identified from specific social media platforms and web resources, gives a trending line and also the *sentiment indicator* for every topic identified.
-The users may also save the queries they have executed, in order to view the results whenever needed.
+The users may also save the queries they have executed, in order to view the updated results whenever needed.

 -----------------
 SPECIAL THANKS